Try it free

 Monitor SAP ABAP platforms remotely via Dynatrace, analyzing key metrics and response times.

 This extension queries SAP servers for key performance counters.
-The collected metrics are analyzed in Dynatrace, using ABAP platform health indicators including response time breakdowns of the response times between ABAP-specific application server activities, tasks, and database interaction, as adviced by the SAP expert community’s established best-practices.
+The collected metrics are analyzed in Dynatrace, using ABAP platform health indicators including response time breakdowns of the response times between ABAP-specific application server activities, tasks, and database interaction, as advised by the SAP expert community’s established best-practices.

 Requirements